Solar-Enhancing Film

 Film Types

-SMS has developed two types of Solar-Enhancing Films, each with the ability to impart light-trapping, self-cleaning properties to solar panels:
+SMS has developed two types of Solar Encapsulant, each with the ability to impart light-trapping, self-cleaning, and passive-cooling properties to solar panels:

-• Solar Encapsulation Film: Replaces the encapsulation film in existing manufacturing processes with a light-trapping, self-cleaning encapsulation film like the one pictured to the right.
+• Encapsulation Film: Replaces the encapsulation film in existing manufacturing processes with a light-trapping, self-cleaning encapsulation film like the one pictured on the left.

 • Retrofit Film: Adhesive-backed film that can be added to existing panels to increase efficiency.